mdcats/mdcats.github.io/index.md

 title: mdcats
 description: Maryland Applied Category Theory website
 ---
-### Maryland Applied Category Theory Group
+### Maryland Category Theory Group
-We are a group of students, academics and professionals interested in applying category theory and sharing our insights.
+We are a group of students interested in category theory and sharing our insights.

+Before covid, this was the Maryland "Applied Category Theory Seminar", we hosted talks from academics and industry.

-We are hosted at the University of Maryland.
+We belong to the University of Maryland math department, but we span beyond borders.

 ### Meetings
-We meet Thursdays at 2pm.
-This year (due to Covid-19) we are meeting online via [Zoom](https://Zoom.us)
+# cat cafe
+We meet Wednesday at 3pm in the math lounge for the category theory cafe.
+- informal meetings about category theory
+- We overflow into room 1313

-see the [meetings](pages/Meetings.html) page for further details
+see [meetings](pages/Meetings.html) page for further details

 ### Connect
 - There is a mailing list and a slack page, email me to be added